connorshea/mdn-compat-data-explorer/README.md

 You can update the `mdn-browser-compat-data` package with `yarn upgrade`.

 You can update `public/data.json` with new data from the npm package using `node lib/build.js`.

+## Notes

+- [Using PostgreSQL and jsonb with Ruby on Rails](https://nandovieira.com/using-postgresql-and-jsonb-with-ruby-on-rails) is a really useful article for understanding jsonb usage with Postgres and Rails (this is used in this app).